Illustrator provides the following methods to cut, divide, and trim objects:

 Cut Path At Selected Anchor Point button

-Cuts a path at the anchor point and the one anchor point becomes two anchor points with one located directly on top of the other.
+Cuts a path at the anchor point, and the one anchor point becomes two anchor points with one located directly on top of the other.
 To access this button, select one or more anchor points with the Direct Selection tool and locate the button in the Control panel.
+See Split a path.

-Cuts objects along a freehand path you draw with the tool, dividing objects into their component filled faces (a face is an area undivided by a line segment).
+Cuts objects along a freehand path you draw with the tool, dividing objects into their component-filled faces (a face is an area undivided by a line segment).
 Click and hold the Eraser tool to see and choose the Knife tool.
-See Cut objects with the Knife tool.
+See Cut objects using the Knife tool.

 Splits a path, graphics frame, or empty text frame at an anchor point or along a segment.
 Click and hold the Eraser tool to see and choose the Scissors tool.
 See Split a path.

 Lets you divide one or more objects into multiple rectangular objects arranged in rows and columns.
 You can precisely change the height, width, and gutter size between rows and columns, and quickly create guides for laying out artwork.
 To use this command, choose Object > Path > Split Into Grid.
 See Divide an object into a grid.